How Is Artificial Intelligence Used in Analytics?

-And, it'll give you ideas on how to use AI for analytics and offer some tools to explore further.
+And, it'll give you ideas on how to use AI in analytics and offer some tools to explore further.

 What Is Artificial Intelligence?

-Ask 10 different experts what AI is, and you'll get 10 different answers.
+Ask 10 different experts what artificial intelligence is, and you'll get 10 different answers.
 A good definition comes from Demis Hassabis, CEO of DeepMind, an AI company that Google bought.

-Hassabis calls AI the "science of making machines smart."
+Hassabis calls artificial intelligence the "science of making machines smart."
 Today, we can teach machines to be like humans.
 We can give them the ability to see, hear, speak, write, and move.

 Your smartphone has tons of AI-powered capabilities.
 These include facial recognition that unlocks your phone with your face (AI that sees).
-They also include voice assistants (AI that hears and speaks).
-And, don't forget, predictive text (AI that writes).
+They also include voice assistants (AI that hears and speaks in natural language).
+And, don't forget, predictive text (AI that writes in natural language).

-Other types of AI systems even give machines the ability to move, like you see in self-driving cars.
+Other types of artificial intelligence systems even give machines the ability to move using computer vision (AI that visually interprets the world), like you see in self-driving cars.

 Your favorite services, like Amazon and Netflix, use AI to offer product recommendations.

-And email clients like Gmail even use AI to automatically write parts of emails for you.
+And email clients like Gmail even use artificial intelligence to automatically write parts of emails for you.

-In fact, you probably use AI every day, no matter where you work or what you do.
+In fact, you probably use artificial intelligence every day, no matter where you work or what you do.

-"Machine learning" powers AI's most impressive capabilities.
-Machine learning is a type of AI that identifies patterns based on large sets of data.
+"Machine learning" powers the most impressive capabilities in an AI platform.
+Machine learning is a type of AI that identifies patterns based on large sets of structured and unstructured data.
 The machine uses these patterns to make predictions.
 Then, it uses more and more data to improve those predictions over time.

-Technology powered by machine learning gets better over time, often without human involvement.
+Technology powered by machine learning models gets better over time, often without human involvement.

 A typical non-AI system, like your accounting software, relies on human inputs to work.
 The system is hard-coded with rules by people.
 Then, it follows those rules exactly to help you do your taxes.
 The system only improves if human programmers improve it.

-But machine learning tools can improve on their own.
+But tools powered by a machine learning algorithm (or many of them) can improve on their own.
 This improvement comes from a machine assessing its own performance and new data.

-For instance, an AI tool exists that writes email subject lines for you.
-Humans train the tool's machine learning using samples of a company's marketing copy.
+For instance, an AI tool exists that writes email subject lines for you using natural language generation (NLG) and natural language processing (NLP).
+The tool's AI model uses training from humans (samples of a company's marketing copy) to learn and improve.
 But then the tool drafts its own email subject lines.
 Split-testing occurs, then the machine learns on its own what to improve based on the results.
 Over time, the machine gets better and better with little human involvement.
 This unlocks possibly unlimited performance potential.

-Now, imagine this power applied to any piece of marketing technology that uses data.
+Now, imagine this power applied to any piece of marketing technology that uses data analytics.
 AI can actually make everything, from ads to analytics to content, more intelligent.

 How Is AI Used in Analytics?

-Here are just a few of the top use cases we’ve found for artificial intelligence in analytics today.
+Here are just a few of the top use cases we've found for AI analytics today.

 Artificial intelligence excels at finding insights and patterns in large datasets that humans just can't see.
 It also does this at scale and at speed.

-Today, AI-powered tools exist that will answer questions you ask about your website data.
+Today, AI technology exists that will answer questions you ask about your website data analytics.
 (Think "Which channel had the highest conversion rate?")
-AI can also recommend actions based on opportunities its seeing in your analytics.
+An artificial intelligence analytics tool can also recommend actions based on opportunities its seeing in your analytics.